 - Kettlebell swings – 10 reps

 For the first minute, you can do 10 burpees in 60 seconds.
 If you complete the 10 burpees and still have time, you can rest until the second minute starts.
 Then, do 15 box jumps.
-Jump on a bench or up a step if you don’t have a box.
+Jump on an exercise bench or up a step if you don’t have a box.
 Try to finish 15 jumps in one minute.
 If you can do all 15 reps within the stipulated time, then you can rest and wait for minute three to begin.
-If you can’t, start the kettlebell swings when the clock strikes the third minute.
+If you can’t, start the kettlebell swings when the wall timer clock strikes the third minute.
 Now perform 20 kettlebell swings.
 At minute four you’ll go back to burpees.

 Practice in this way for 20 minutes.
 Eventually, you’ll have completed five sets on these exercises.